For Uyghur torchbearer, China's Olympic flame has gone dark

 With the Olympic flame set to return to Beijing with Friday’s opening ceremony, these Games are attracting renewed global controversy as they spotlight the host country’s treatment of the Uyghurs and other ethnic minorities.
 According to researchers, authorities have locked up an estimated 1 million or more members of minority ethnic groups in mass internment camps over the past several years — most of them Uyghurs.

-Human rights groups have dubbed these the “Genocide Games,” as the U.S. and other countries have cited rights abuses in leading a diplomatic boycott of the event.
+Human rights groups have dubbed these the “Genocide Games,” and the U.S. and other countries have cited rights abuses in leading a diplomatic boycott of the event.

 China denies any human rights abuses, calling them the “lie of the century.”
 It describes its policies in Xinjiang as a “training program” to combat terrorism.